neillin/volcano-campsite-lightapi/README.md

 - Light4j

+###Git Branches (only different between branches is the database access implementation)

+- main                     main branch build with pure java JDBC to access database and use JDBC transaction control
+- mybatis                  mybatis branch build with mybatis framework for database process and use mybatis for transaction control
+- jpa (//TODO)             jpa branch build with JPA framework (Atomikos) for database process.

 #### Backend repository Design

 The volcano-campsite API uses H2 database as backend repository to save user and reservation information.
 As the API is designed to handle one single campsite, the database structure is simple: